ComputingVictor/TimeSeriesForecasting_Practices/Practice 1- Apple/README.md

 - `images`: Pictures used for the practice.

-- `notebooks`: Notebooks with the code used.
+- `notebooks`: Notebooks with the used code.

 ## Contact